Archive for 2004

 I could go on and on, but really, I’m not that convinced by my own argument.
 There is a part of me that does care about winning and losing; and I do care about a level playing field.
 It’s a confusing issue for me.
 Tough times for baseball.

 And before I get a million backtalks and emails, let me remind everyone of just what we’re talking about; a performance enhancing “drug” that some players used, something I have written about as much as anyone in the last two years.
 Performance enhancers have been available and used since there’s been performances.
-Here’s a short excerpt from a piece I wrote in February of this year:
+Here’s a short excerpt from I wrote in February of this year:

 ….
 We live in society that has criminalized a number of personal actions (smoking marijuana, for instance), while allowing enormous profits to be generated on others that are just as bad or worse (say, smoking cigarettes).
 To say that it’s OK for athletes to undergo radical surgeries, take pain-killing injections; to describe as heroic the athlete that will “play in pain,” while portray as weak those that can’t or won’t; to suggest that one kind of performance enhancement (amphetamines or supplements or surgery) is acceptable while another (steroids or GHB) is not….
 I’m sorry, I cannot go along.
 This is hypocrisy at its highest form, and I will continue to treat it as such.